-Temporary Sign: Any sign erected, affixed or maintained on a premise for a short, fixed period of time including portable and/or mobile signs such as sandwich boards and signs on trailers.
-For purposes of measuring length of time a temporary sign is displayed, use of a sign for any length of time in a twenty-four (24) hour period shall constitute a day.

-Temporary Structure: A structure without any foundation, footing, not connected to water and sewer, and removed when the designated time period, activity or use for which the temporary structure was erected has ceased, not to exceed 180 days.

-- Timber Harvesting: The cutting and removal of timber for the primary purpose of selling or processing forest products.
+- Temporary Sign: Any sign erected, affixed or maintained on a premise for a short, fixed period of time including portable and/or mobile signs such as sandwich boards and signs on trailers.
+For purposes of measuring length of time a temporary sign is displayed, use of a sign for any length of time in a twenty-four (24) hour period shall constitute a day. - Temporary Structure: A structure without any foundation, footing, not connected to water and sewer, and removed when the designated time period, activity or use for which the temporary structure was erected has ceased, not to exceed 180 days. - Timber Harvesting: The cutting and removal of timber for the primary purpose of selling or processing forest products.
 The cutting or removal of trees in the Shoreland zone on a Jot that has less than two (2) acres within the Shoreland zone shall be not considered timber harvesting.
-Such cutting or removal of trees shall be regulated pursuant to Article 11.R Clearing or Removal of Vegetation for Activities Other Than Timber Harvesting. - Toxic: Toxic contaminants are chemicals that have the potential to harm living organisms.
+Such cutting or removal of trees shall be regulated pursuant to Article 11.R Clearing or Removal of Vegetation for Activities Other Than Timber Harvesting. - Tiny Homes: Means a living space permanently constructed on a full foundation or frost wall and designed for use as permanent living quarters or as an accessory structure, subject to all applicable land use requirements a single family dwelling or an accessory structure, that:

+A. Complies with the Maine Uniform Building Energy Code (MUBEC) standards for construction.

+B. Does not exceed 400 square feet in size.

+C. Tiny homes do not have wheels and do not include a trailer, semi-trailer, camp trailer, recreational vehicle or manufactured homes.

+- Toxic: Toxic contaminants are chemicals that have the potential to harm living organisms.
 Whether a contaminant actually induces toxicity depends on several factors including concentration, chemical form, availability, and target biological system. - Trailer, Utility: A vehicle without motive power, designed to be towed by a passenger automobile but not designed for human occupancy and which may include a utility trailer, boat trailer, horse trailer, or snowmobile trailer. - Tributary Stream: A channel between defined banks, created by the action of surface water, whether intermittent or perennial; and which is characterized by the lack of upland vegetation or presence of aquatic vegetation, and by the presence of a bed devoid of topsoil, containing waterborne deposits on exposed soil, parent material or bedrock; and which flows to a water body or wetland, as defined in this Ordinance.
 This definition does not include the term "stream," as defined elsewhere in this Ordinance, or rills or gullies forming because of accelerated erosion in disturbed soils where the natural vegetation cover has been removed by human activity, and only applies to that portion of the tributary stream located within the Shoreland zone of the receiving water body or wetland.